 I can’t tell you how many homes I have inspected that are missing floor drains, particularly near washers located on the top level of a home.
 When we moved into our home, the water tank burst before we could arrange a replacement and we woke up to a flooded basement on day three as the drain was covered by rigid insulation (and that's another blog post!) and I did not yet get a chance to correct it.
 It can be difficult to add proper drains but at least a home buyer can be aware of the potential issues from a washing machine or water tank.

 This list is by no means exhaustive but merely a sample of what is important to be focused on during an inspection.
 I am not as concerned about finding the $100 issues as I am the $10,000 issues and how to identify a potential money pit or an unsafe home.

 One of the most interesting aspects of a home inspection is going into the attic space.
 This is an area where few homeowners venture and provides plenty of valuable information as to the condition of the home.
 One such important detail is ventilation.
 Do unfinished attics where nobody spends any time in really need ventilation?
-Absolutely!
+Yes!